 Harmony - Canton is a very small town located in the state of Minnesota.
-With a population of 3,195 people and just one neighborhood, Harmony - Canton is the 230th largest community in Minnesota.
-Harmony - Canton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+With a population of 3,216 people and just one neighborhood, Harmony - Canton is the 230th largest community in Minnesota.
+Much of the housing stock in Harmony - Canton was built prior to World War II, making it one of the older and more historic towns in the country.

-Because occupations involving physical labor dominate the local economy, Harmony - Canton is generally considered to be a blue-collar town.
-35.21% of the Harmony - Canton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Harmony - Canton is a town of professionals, service providers, and managers.
-There are especially a lot of people living in Harmony - Canton who work in management occupations (13.09%), sales jobs (7.87%), and office and administrative support (7.19%).
+Harmony - Canton is a blue-collar town, with 37.53% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Harmony - Canton is a town of professionals, managers, and service providers.
+There are especially a lot of people living in Harmony - Canton who work in management occupations (13.15%), teaching (7.05%), and office and administrative support (6.99%).

-In terms of college education, Harmony - Canton is nearly on par with the US average for all cities of 21.84%: 18.33% of adults 25 and older in Harmony - Canton have a bachelor's degree or advanced degree.
+The percentage of adults in Harmony - Canton who are college-educated is close to the national average for all communities of 21.84%: 18.92% of the adults in Harmony - Canton have a bachelor's degree or advanced degree.

-The per capita income in Harmony - Canton in 2022 was $31,619, which is lower middle income relative to Minnesota, and middle income relative to the rest of the US.
-This equates to an annual income of $126,476 for a family of four.
+The per capita income in Harmony - Canton in 2022 was $31,076, which is lower middle income relative to Minnesota and the nation.
+This equates to an annual income of $124,304 for a family of four.
 However, Harmony - Canton contains both very wealthy and poor people as well.

 The people who call Harmony - Canton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Harmony - Canton residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Harmony - Canton include German, Norwegian, Irish, English, and Dutch.